Top 20 JIRA Interview Questions and Answers

 Q #14) How is a sub-task created in JIRA?

-Answer: Sub-task is the way of splitting up of parent issue into a number of small tasks which are tracked and worked on separately.
+Answer: A sub-task is a way of splitting up a parent issue into a number of small tasks that are tracked and worked on separately.

-The parent issue contains the information of all its sub-tasks which can be only of the same project.
+A parent issue contains information about all its sub-tasks, which can only be of the same project.
 A parent issue cannot be closed unless and until all its sub-tasks are closed.
-A sub-task has the same fields as that of any standard-issue but their issue types are different.
+A sub-task has the same fields as those of any standard issue, but its issue types are different.

-a) Open a parent issue by searching with an issue id or create any new issue id.
+a) Open a parent issue by searching with an issue id or create a new issue id.

 b) On the right-hand side of the issue description screen, you will see “…”.
 Click on it and options are displayed.